-Based on the conditions of regulatory approval, we regularly develop and publish educational materials for patients and healthcare providers to communicate any known and potential risks and ways to minimize them for newly approved products (such as Bavencio® and Mavenclad®).
-We assess the effectiveness of these materials in close collaboration with our Benefit-Risk Action Team.
-If required, we adjust the content of the materials and their distribution, and describe the results from the effectiveness analysis in our periodic safety reports and risk management plans, which we submit to relevant health authorities for evaluation.
+Based on the conditions of regulatory approval, we develop and update educational materials for patients and healthcare providers to communicate any known and potential risks and ways to minimize them for newly approved products.
+We assess the effectiveness of these materials in close collaboration with our Benefit-Risk Action team.
+If required, we adjust the contents of the materials and their distribution and describe the results from the effectiveness analysis in our periodic safety reports and risk management plans.
+We then submit these to the relevant health authorities for evaluation.

 How we monitor patient safety

 Our experts help to make sure all information on the risks and adverse effects of our medicines is properly documented, tracked and reported to the respective health authorities in accordance with regulatory requirements.
-The Global Patient Safety unit analyzes all data and reassesses the benefit-risk profile based on these data, where required.
-We, then, inform regulatory authorities, physicians and patients about new risks, additional risk mitigation measures and potential changes in the benefit-risk balance.
+Our Global Patient Safety unit analyzes all data and reassesses the benefit-risk profile based on these data, where required.
+We then inform regulatory authorities, healthcare professionals and patients about new risks, additional risk mitigation measures and potential changes in the benefit-risk profile.

-Our Merck Healthcare Quality (HCQ) unit processes quality complaints relating to our products.
+Our Healthcare Quality unit processes quality complaints relating to our products.
 When quality defects may have an impact on patient safety or lead to adverse effects, Global Patient Safety gets involved.

 Our Medical Safety and Ethics Board

-Within the Global Patient Safety unit, the Benefit Risk Action Team is responsible for signal management, benefit-risk assessment, risk management and all topics regarding product safety and the benefit-risk profile of our medicinal products.
-Recommendations from the Benefit Risk Action Team are endorsed by the Pharmacovigilance Advisory Board (PVAB), also chaired by Global Patient Safety unit.
+Within the Global Patient Safety unit, the Benefit Risk Action team is responsible for signal management, benefit-risk assessment, risk management and all topics regarding product safety and the benefit-risk profile of our medicinal products.
+Recommendations from the Benefit Risk Action team are endorsed by the Pharmacovigilance Advisory Board, also chaired by Global Patient Safety unit.
 Important issues may be submitted to the MSEB for final assessment.

 Our commitment: Guidelines and statutory requirements

-We follow international guidance and standard procedures, such as the International Conference for Harmonization (ICH) guidelines and the Good Pharmacovigilance Practices (GVP ) established by the European Medicines Agency (EMA) and national health authorities.
-In addition, we adhere to all statutory pharmacovigilance regulations in those countries where we market our products, and we continuously work to incorporate all required changes in our Group-wide standards and processes.
-We began harmonizing the processing of personal data according to new European legislation on data privacy (General Data Protection Regulation) in 2018 and continued this effort globally in 2019.
+We follow international guidance and standard procedures, such as the International Conference for Harmonization (ICH) guidelines and the Good Pharmacovigilance Practices (GVP) established by the European Medicines Agency (EMA) and national health authorities.
+In addition, we adhere to all statutory pharmacovigilance regulations in those countries where we market our products.

 Collecting information and checking processes

-In 2017, the EMA implemented a new process to monitor the safety of medicines in EudraVigilance: This provides marketing authorization holders with access to data on suspected adverse effects and requires them to monitor the EudraVigilance data for safety signals and to report these to health authorities.
-In response to these new requirements and to the new data transmission format stipulated by ICH guideline E2B (R3), we upgraded our Global Safety Database to ensure the technical capabilities needed to support the coordinated exchange of individual case safety reports.
+In response to new requirements to the new data transmission format stipulated by ICH guideline E2B(R3), we upgraded our Global Safety Database to ensure the technical capabilities needed to support the coordinated exchange of individual case safety reports (ICSR).
 In 2019, we started safety reporting in line with the enhanced E2B(R3) standard in China, Europe and Japan, and further rolled out the reporting to Russia and Taiwan in 2020.

 Monitoring drug safety

 Regulatory authorities conduct periodic inspections to verify that we comply both with statutory requirements and with our own internal standards for drug safety.
 In Germany, these are handled on behalf of the European Medicines Agency (EMA) by the German Federal Institute for Drugs and Medical Devices (BfArM) and the Paul Ehrlich Institute (PEI), the German Federal Institute for Vaccines and Biomedicines.
 We follow up on the findings of health authority inspections and take the necessary actions to ensure the proper functioning of our pharmacovigilance system.
-In 2019, three pharmacovigilance inspections were conducted (France, Germany and Serbia).
+In 2020 we did not receive any requests for pharmacovigilance inspections.

 Furthermore, we perform audits to ensure that all our units and subsidiaries involved in pharmacovigilance consistently meet all requirements across the globe.
-In 2019, we conducted a total of 29 pharmacovigilance audits and found no significant deviations in our pharmacovigilance system from these requirements.
-We also audit vendors and licensing partners involved in pharmacovigilance, which helps us hone our pharmacovigilance processes so that they surpass statutory requirements.
+In 2020, we conducted a total of 19 pharmacovigilance audits and found no significant deviations in our pharmacovigilance system from these requirements.
+We also audit vendors and licensing partners involved in pharmacovigilance, which helps us improve our pharmacovigilance processes so that they surpass statutory requirements.
 In light of the Covid-19 situation, we adjusted our audit plan and methods.
 Several audits were postponed and others were conducted remotely.

-Through our tool for signal detection, called Empirica, we analyze and manage large amounts of global data, such as scientific studies and news about adverse effects.
-This helps us to comply with regulatory timelines for safety signals and other safety-related factors and will ensure that all signal data, documentation and decisions are captured in one place.
-It also allows easy access to and analysis of our data as well as cross-functional collaboration between the Global Patient Safety unit and other internal and external stakeholders.
-We use a key performance indicator (KPI) to track whether all signals, validated and not validated, detected from external or internal sources are managed and completed within the timeline defined by standard operating procedure, which is 60 days from the date of detection.
-The KPI shows that the implementation of Empirica improved the tracking of all safety.
+Through our tool for safety signal detection, called Empirica, we analyze and manage large amounts of global data, such as scientific studies and news about adverse effects.
+This helps us to comply with regulatory timelines for safety signals and other safety-related factors and helps to ensure that all signal data, documentation and decisions are captured in one place.
+It also allows easy access to and analysis of our data, as well as cross-functional collaboration between the Global Patient Safety unit and other internal and external stakeholders.
+The implementation of Empirica has improved the tracking and oversight of all safety signals.
 Using diverse statistical tools and leveraging all available safety data from our internal and external databases makes it possible to identify new signals and their assessment of risk for the patients.

 Up-to-date labeling and product information

-Our product information explains to physicians and patients how to properly use the respective drug and allows for an informed decision on the treatment.
+Our product information explains to health care professionals and patients how to properly use the respective drug and allows for an informed decision on treatment.
 In accordance with statutory regulations, the package leaflet contains all relevant information such as indication(s) and ingredients, as well as dosage, storage, mode of action, instructions for use, warnings, precautions and possible adverse effects.
 Should the medicine contain ingredients that could impact the environment, the package leaflet may also contain information on the proper disposal of the product.

-We review and update all product information documents such as package leaflets, ensuring that our medicinal products contain the latest information on safety, efficacy and pharmaceutical formulation, as appropriate.
+We review and update all product information documents such as package leaflets, ensuring that our medicinal products contain the latest information on safety, efficacy and pharmaceutical formulation as appropriate.
 In accordance with statutory requirements, all modifications to the leaflets are submitted to the respective regulatory authorities for approval.
-In 2019, there were no incidents of non-compliance with statutory regulations concerning labeling of drugs or pharmaceutical products.
+In 2020, there were no incidents of non-compliance with statutory regulations concerning labeling of drugs or pharmaceutical products.

 Internal and external training